ywatanabe1989/ELMO/docs/dev/naming.md

  !-- - Clean and sleek
  !--
  !-- 2.
 SHINOBI
- !-- - Alternative to Ninja, similar appeal
+ !-- - Alternative to ELMO, similar appeal
  !-- - Self-Hosted Intelligence Network Operating on Buffer Interface !-- - More technical sounding
  !--